 You’re not alone.
 Perspiration or sweating is a normal body function by which our body releases fluids through the sweat glands located under our skin.
 It is our body’s way of maintaining the optimal body temperature by cooling it down.
 Apart from water, our sweat contains sugar, salts and a few other chemicals.
 Sweat in itself doesn’t have a particular odor, but when it mixes with the bacteria present on our skin is when it creates an unpleasant odor.

-Experts explain that there are two kinds of sweating: one called thermoregulatory sweating, that happens to regulate the body’s temperature and the other known as emotional sweating, that is caused by stress or excitement and is usually experienced in
+Experts explain that there are two kinds of sweating: one called thermoregulatory sweating, that happens to regulate the body’s temperature and the other known as emotional sweating, that is caused by stress or excitement and is usually experienced in the palms, soles, armpits and forehead.

 Why Do Some People Sweat More Than Others?